 When I was a kid growing up, the VW bug was the trusty family wheels to have.
-My friends dad had one and there was eleven in the family.
+My friend’s dad had one and there were eleven in the family.
 Sounds like an impractical car for a large family, you’d think so, but no. Everybody loved it and it’s the only car they owned that I can actually remember.

-VW got it right with the Bug and they’ve had a few number one hits since then, the Golf being the stand out superstar.
+VW got it right with the Bug and they’ve had a few numbers one hit since then, the Golf being the stand-out superstar.